DominicSimpson/portfolio/learnings/testing.md

 ## 2. Write tests to mimic the behaviour of a user performing different actions

-This test is designed to check if the user can add a new task to their to-do list:
+This test is designed to check if the user can add a new task to their to-do list, by mimicking the process:

 ![testingscreenshot(2)](https://user-images.githubusercontent.com/52511353/205374991-b0340a08-a427-4abf-bd99-73b1b4ecbdea.png)